Skip to content

 Federal Student Loan Cohort Default Rate

-Goldey-Beacom College’s fiscal year (FY) 2019 Cohort Default Rate is 3% compared to the national cohort default rate of 2.3%.
-In FY 2019, 192 undergraduate students borrowed from the federal student loan program and entered repayment.
+Goldey-Beacom College’s fiscal year (FY) 2020 Cohort Default Rate is 0% compared to the national cohort default rate of 0%.

 Federal Verification Policy